Hytopz

 Divide the gas consumption in pounds per hour of LP gas by the pounds of LP gas per gallon.

-Example: 7.2 pounds per hour gas consumption / 4.24 pounds per gallon = 1.7 gallons per hour
+Example: 7.2 pounds per hour gas consumption / 4.24 pounds per gallon = 1.7 gallons per hour - Can I use a construction heater to heat my shop of garage?

 Maybe - Depending on the type of heater you are using.
 Most construction heaters are non-vented and are designed specifically for the heating of buildings under construction, alteration, or repair.
 These are typically areas where air exchange is established to promote proper gas combustion within the heater.
 If the heater is used in a tighter structure without proper air exchange, potentially dangerous gases such as carbon dioxide will accumulate.

 If you choose a Indirect heater with a heat exchanger that can be vented to the outside then using it in a shop or garage can work.
-Always check with the manufacturer before using it in an enclosed area.
+Always check with the manufacturer before using it in an enclosed area. - My eyes water and throat burns a short time after using the heater.
+What is the problem?

 The problem could be attributable to any of the following conditions: